ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/animal_implementation.md

 #### **3. AnimalModel**

 The `AnimalModel` class orchestrates the animal community at the spatial grid level.
-It contains methods for initializion, setup, and updating of the animal model as well as communication with the core data object.
+It contains methods for initialization, setup, and updating of the animal model as well as communication with the core data object.
 The animal model provides methods that loop over all cohorts in the simulation to simulate community processes, along with methods to handle cohort movement, creation and death.

 Key responsibilities: